Up to 60% off sofas & mattresses — limited‑time deals.

 Metric Score Remarks

-Assembly 4.1 Straightforward leg setup and alignment, but heavy pieces
+Assembly 4.1 Straightforward setup, but the pieces are heavy

-Cooling 3.8 Leather starts cool, then warms during long sessions
+Cooling 3.8 Leather starts cool, then warms during longer sits

-Comfort 4.3 Supportive feel that keeps posture stable across positions
+Comfort 4.3 Supportive feel that keeps posture steady

-Durability 4.4 Seat edge held up well; cushions rebounded consistently
+Durability 4.4 Seat edge held up well and cushions rebounded reliably

-Cleaning 4.4 Wipe-down leather plus removable cushions reduce hassle
+Cleaning 4.4 Wipe-down leather and removable cushions reduce hassle

-Value 3.6 Best when you specifically want leather + modular flexibility
+Value 3.6 Best fit for buyers who specifically want leather and modular flexibility

 Overall 4.1 Balanced performance with a few comfort-style trade-offs